sisl/ngsim_env/docs/install_env_gail_full.md

 # this takes a while
 conda env create -f environment.yml conda env update
+# If hdf5 is not installed, install it as it is required by AutoEnvs later in the process
+conda install hdf5
-# activate the conda environment
+# activate the rllab environment
 source activate rllab3
 python setup.py develop
 cd ..